Top Uses of Aged Facebook Accounts for Digital Marketers in 2026

 How Aged Accounts Improve Ad Stability and Reach

 One of the most significant advantages of using aged Facebook accounts in digital marketing is their ability to improve both the stability and reach of your ad campaigns.
-Aged accounts typically outperform new accounts in several key areas, including ad relevance, reach, and access to advanced features, all of which contribute to more successful and consistent campaigns.
+Aged accounts typically outperform new accounts in several key areas, including ad relevance, reach, and access to Advanced Facebook features, all of which contribute to more successful and consistent campaigns.

 1. Higher Ad Relevance Scores

 Facebook’s algorithm uses various signals to determine how relevant an ad is to its intended audience.
 A major factor in this process is the ad relevance score, which impacts how often and how widely your ads are shown.
-Aged facebook accounts generally enjoy higher ad relevance scores compared to new accounts.
-This is because they have an established history of positive engagement, such as likes, comments, shares, and ad interactions.

 2. Improved Initial Reach

 When launching ads, aged facebook accounts often see better initial reach compared to newer accounts.
 New profiles usually have limited interaction history, which means they can face difficulties getting their ads shown to a broader audience in the auction system.
-Facebook tends to scrutinize new accounts more heavily, resulting in restricted ad delivery and lower reach, especially if the budget is larger or the ad content is deemed high-risk.

 3. Access to Advanced Features

-Another significant advantage of aged accounts is the ability to access features that are often unavailable to new accounts.
+Another significant advantage of aged accounts is the ability to access Avanc features that are often unavailable to new accounts.
 Some of the most valuable features include:

 • Custom Audience Creation: Aged accounts typically have access to creating custom audiences based on previous interactions, website visits, or engagement with past ads.
 This allows for hyper-targeted ad campaigns, ensuring that you’re reaching the most relevant potential customers for your business.